Modeling Object Dissimilarity for Deep Saliency Prediction: Experiments and Results

-Table~\ref{tb:quantitative_results} compares the results of our method and of the state-of-the-art baselines on the official SALICON~\cite{salicon} validation set and on the MIT1003~\cite{Judd_2009} dataset.
-On SALICON, our model based on DeepGaze II and SSD outperforms all baselines in terms of AUC-Judd~\cite{AUCJ}, NSS~\cite{NSS}, CC~\cite{ccmetric} and SIM~\cite{simmetric}.
-Our model with EML Net~\cite{eml} as global saliency network and SSD detector yields the second-best results across most performance metrics.
-We further provide a comparison of our model with UNISAL~\cite{unisal}.
-Our model with UNISAL~\cite{unisal} as the global saliency network and with the SSD detector~\cite{ssd} reports a higher performance across most performance metrics than the vanilla UNISAL, on the SALICON validation set.
+Our model with UNISAL~\citep{unisal} as the global saliency network and with the SSD detector~\citep{ssd} reports a higher performance across most performance metrics than the vanilla UNISAL, on the SALICON validation set.
 This shows that our approach is general, effectively strengthening the state-of-the-art saliency prediction networks.
 Similarly, on the official MIT1003 validation images, our model with DeepGaze II as global saliency network and SSD detector yields the best performance in terms of KLD, NSS and CC.
-Note that, on this dataset, several methods, such as DINet~\cite{dinet} and SAM~\cite{sam} outperform vanilla DeepGaze II, which suggests that using such networks as global saliency backbone in our approach would allow us to further improve our results.
+Note that, on this dataset, several methods, such as DINet~\citep{dinet} and SAM~\citep{sam} outperform vanilla DeepGaze II, which suggests that using such networks as global saliency backbone in our approach would allow us to further improve our results.
 This, however, goes beyond the scope of this paper.
 Also, note that, while our model with UNISAL incorporating SSD outperforms vanilla UNISAL, it does not perform quite as well as our models with DeepGaze II and EML Net, and thus we decided to exclude it from further comparisons.
-In Table~\ref{tb:quantitative_results_cat2000}, we further report the results of all models on our self-designed test split of the CAT2000 dataset~\cite{cat2000}.
+In Table~\ref{tb:quantitative_results_cat2000}, we further report the results of all models on our self-designed test split of the CAT2000 dataset~\citep{cat2000}.
 As before, our model outperforms the state of the art in most of the metrics.
 Across the three datasets, our model tends to perform particularly well on distribution-based metrics, such as KLD, SIM and CC.
 We believe this to be due in part because it was trained using the KLD loss.
 Furthermore, the fact that our approach consistently outperforms the global saliency network it builds on, i.e., DeepGaze II, EML Net or UNISAL, evidences the benefits of accounting for objects' dissimilarities for saliency prediction.